autumnchris/treemap-sales-diagram/README.md

 # Treemap Sales Diagram

+A D3.js treemap that presents the top 100 sold video games grouped by their associated gaming platform.

-My project for the [Visualize Data with a Treemap Diagram challenge](https://learn.freecodecamp.org/data-visualization/data-visualization-projects/visualize-data-with-a-treemap-diagram) as part of the curriculum for the Data Visualization Certification on [freeCodeCamp](https://learn.freecodecamp.org).
+Inspired by the [Visualize Data with a Treemap Diagram challenge](https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-treemap-diagram) as part of the curriculum for the [Data Visualization Certification](https://www.freecodecamp.org/learn/data-visualization) on [freeCodeCamp](https://www.freecodecamp.org).

 ---